Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 1) In guava, pruning is required to provide the plants with a strong framework.

-2) No lateral shoots should be allowed to grow on the main stem up to the height of about 90 cm from the base.
+2) No lateral shoots should be allowed to grow on the main stem up to a height of about 90 cm from the base.
 Three to four main branches are allowed to grow at this height only.

 3) As the fruit is borne on new growth, heavy pruning of bearing trees increases fruiting.